octobercms/docs/backend-forms.md

             field: title
             type: url

 The above example will automatically fill out the `url` field value when a user enters text in the `title` field.
 If the text **Hello world** is typed in for the Title, the URL will follow suit with the converted value of **/hello-world**.
-This behavior will only occur when the destination field (`url`) value has no prior value.
+This behavior will only occur when the destination field (`url`) is empty and untouched.

 Option  | Description
 ------------- | -------------